 We know that life-altering changes and opportunities are possible for many young people living in fragile communities through greater access to technologies, engaging curriculum, and life skills.

-The National Urban Technology Center (Urban Tech) would like to ask for your support for our 27th Anniversary Fundraising Gala on Wednesday, June 22, 2022, at Guastavino's in New York City.
+The National Urban Technology Center (Urban Tech) would like to ask for your support for our 27th Anniversary Fundraising Gala on Tuesday, September 26, 2023, in New York City.

-Proceeds from the charitable event will fund our Dignity for All program which provides social and emotional skills as well as digital tools to help historically underserved youth in New York cross the digital divide and reach their highest academic potential.
+Proceeds from the charitable event will fund our Dignity for All program which provides social and emotional skills and digital tools to help historically underserved youth in New York cross the digital divide and reach their highest academic potential.

 Every dollar counts and will go to fulfilling our commitment to underserved youth in New York's most underserved communities.
 With your help, we will create innovative solutions and measurable outcomes.